Hedge fund billionaire Loeb says Sony reminds him of Yahoo

 Loeb has said he would be happy to take a seat on Sony's board and - unlike his attack on Yahoo's leadership, which led to the dismissal of CEO Scott Thompson and the hiring of Google veteran Marissa Mayer - he praised Sony CEO Kazuo Hirai for the steps he has taken since taking the job in April 2012.

-But Loeb has also said Sony needs to sharpen its focus and pull back from commoditised products like semiconductors where it lacks scale to streamline its offerings.
+But Loeb has also said Sony needs to sharpen its focus and pull back from commoditized products like semiconductors where it lacks scale to streamline its offerings.

 "I think Mr. Hirai is doing many of the right things.
 And he says Sony must change, Sony will change.
 In his words there is some sense of urgency," Loeb said.
 "I also think he brings western sensibility to management."